dasmith/IsisWorld/README.md

     'meta_setup_thought_layers',
     'meta_physics_is_active'

 Additionally, agents can execute actions.
-For an up-to-date list of actions available to the agent, use the `meta_list_actions` function to return a list.
+For an up-to-date list of actions available to the agent, use the `meta_list_actions` command to return a list.

 ## How to add a new scenario